wildonion/gem/README.md

 ## 🛠️ Development Setup

-> Before developing, read the following notes:

-- **NOTE**: you can download runtime crashing error logs throught the address `https://api.panel.conse.app/logs` also after setting up the `portainer`, each container logs can be downloaded inside the panel.

-- **NOTE**: makre sure that you've installed the following packages on **MacOS M1**:
+> you can download runtime crashing error logs throught the address `https://api.panel.conse.app/logs` also after setting up the `portainer`, each container logs can be downloaded inside the panel, also makre sure that you've installed the following packages on **MacOS M1**:

 ```bash
 brew tap cossacklabs/tap
 brew install libthemis